What is the T657: Calculation of Capital Gains Deduction form?

 Are there other conditions to claim a capital gains deduction?

 You have to be a resident of Canada throughout the current tax year.
-For the purpose of this deduction, the CRA will also consider you a resident throughout the year if you were a resident of Canada for part of the current tax year and throughout the previous or the following tax year.
+For the purpose of this deduction, the Canada Revenue Agency (CRA) will also consider you a resident throughout the year if you were a resident of Canada for part of the current tax year and throughout the previous or the following tax year.
+For more on residency status, review this link from TurboTax.

 How do I calculate the capital gains tax deduction?